 GeneCards Summary for RAB1B Gene

 RAB1B (RAB1B, Member RAS Oncogene Family) is a Protein Coding gene.
 Diseases associated with RAB1B include legionaire disease.
-Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.
+Among its related pathways are Transport to the Golgi and subsequent modification and Mitotic Prophase.
 GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is RAB37.
+An important paralog of this gene is RAB33A.

 UniProtKB/Swiss-Prot for RAB1B Gene